 • Rather than treating Bible interpretation as a science or a method, they consider it much more of an intuitive art.
 Thus, interpreting the Bible through the typological system—as opposed to a literal system—means emphasizing literary analysis and the flow of the overarching “Story” through each of the smaller, individual stories.

-• Lastly, the followers of the Federal Vision Theology deny the imputation of Jesus’ active obedience to His followers for their justification.
+• Lastly, the followers of Federal Vision Theology deny the imputation of Jesus’ active obedience to His followers for their justification.
 Their contention is that His followers are one with Christ and, as such, share in His resurrected life, but do not obtain His righteousness.
-This teaching is its variance with the core doctrine of reformed and protestant orthodoxy which teaches that one can indeed be declared righteous before God through the work of Christ on the cross on our behalf (2 Corinthians 5:21).
+This teaching is at variance with the core doctrine of Reformed and Protestant orthodoxy, which teaches that one can indeed be declared righteous before God through the work of Christ on the cross on our behalf (2 Corinthians 5:21).

 While he is not the author of every article on GotQuestions.org, for citation purposes, you may reference our CEO, S. Michael Houdmann.

 Calvinism vs. Arminianism - which view is correct?

 What is Covenant Theology and is it biblical?

 Questions about Theology